commercialhaskell/stack/doc/commands/setup_command.md

 specific configuration option documentation.

-If Stack is configured not to install GHC (`install-ghc: false` or passing the `--no-install-ghc` flag) then `stack setup` will warn that the flag and the command are inconsistent and take no action.
+If Stack is configured not to install GHC (`install-ghc: false` or passing the `--no-install-ghc` flag) or not to install MSYS2 (`install-msys: false` or passing the `--no-install-msys` flag) then `stack setup` will warn that the flag and the command are inconsistent and take no action.

 === "Linux"